 Her career debut took place in 1999 and she later on became the team captain.
 She stepped down from her captaincy in 2016 after leading the team into a total of 62 matches across all formats of the game.

-By 2018, she was named Female Club Player of the Year at the annual Cricket Ireland Awards after being a part of the 2018 Ireland T20I squad.
+By 2018, the a right-handed batsman and left-arm medium pace bowler, was named Female Club Player of the Year at the annual Cricket Ireland Awards after being a part of the 2018 Ireland T20I squad.

 Sarah Taylor (England)

 Known as one of England’s best female wicket-keepers, Taylor usually bats in the opening of ODIs and in the middle order in Test matches.
 She is best known for her free-flowing strokes in the field.